How can we connect Commonwealth leaders to the impact of discriminatory colonial laws, and drive legal reform?

 We developed a messaging and media strategy tailored to fit audiences across vastly different cultures.
 We extended the life of the film through cutdowns, short soundbite films and social media content to support HDT’s online fundraising and advocacy.

-Filming in five countries and working for more than a year, the films were widely praised by creatives, activists and experts, and are now producing real-world impact.
+The films have been widely praised by creatives, activists and experts, and are now producing real-world impact.

 "The Good Side team combines audience insight and behaviour change strategy with a sensitive, thoughtful approach to filmmaking.
 The documentaries they produced with us have furthered our mission globally, and we have experienced genuine impact from their human-centred approach."
 Emma Eastwood, Head of Strategic Communications at The Human Dignity Trust